vinstic-myshell/myshell-doc-en/product-manual/product-update-log/may-update-log.md

 ### 20230517

 * Private BOTs are now isolated from public BOTs.
 Private BOTs can be used for debugging and will no longer directly affect public BOTs.
 Public BOTs can be covered by the public function, which is equivalent to a testing environment and a formal environment.
 Public BOTs can no longer be edited.
 (There is currently a bug in the coverage function, which is being urgently fixed.)
-* Fixed the problem of recording and sending long voice messages failing.
+* Fixed the problem of recording and sending long voice messages.
-* Fixed the problem of voice message length/cross-device synchronization of voice messages not being able to load.
+* Fixed the problem of voice message length/cross-device synchronization and message loading.

 ### 20230507